institutional development header

 In the agricultural sector, institutions influence everything from land use rights and crop selection to the adoption of new technologies and practices.
 Formal institutions might enforce regulations that promote sustainable farming or offer subsidies for using renewable energy sources, while informal institutions foster cooperation among farmers for shared resource management.

 Weak institutions for managing, coordinating, overseeing, and monitoring agricultural activities can significantly impede agricultural development, particularly in developing countries.
-This weakness is exemplified by the inability of institutions throughout the global south to promote farmers’ interests and address their challenges effectively.
+This weakness is exemplified by the inability of institutions throughout the Global South to promote farmers’ interests and address their challenges effectively.

 The essence of institutional development